goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 There a lot of unused code in the php branch.
 Lot come from other projects I worked on and I've been lazy to clean it up before to integrate it to yaamp.
 It's mostly based on the Yii framework which implements a lightweight MVC.

 	http://www.yiiframework.com/

+Credits:

+Thanks to globalzon to have released the initial Yaamp source code.